See PDF copy of this procedure.

 Subpart A. Position Posting

 The Human Resources Department and the hiring manager have responsibility for establishing minimum and preferred qualifications for vacant positions.
 The hiring manager may consult with staff or faculty regarding qualifications and recruitment for the position.
-At a minimum, all positions covered in this policy will be posted on the RCTC website.
+At a minimum, all permanent positions covered in this policy will be posted on the RCTC website.
 The hiring manager, Human Resources Department and the Affirmative Action Officer will determine additional recruitment measures to help that will ensure recruitment of a diverse and qualified pool of applicants.

 Subpart B. Application